WyattAutomation/Train-YOLOv3-with-OpenImagesV4/README.md

 0 0.359375 0.4145835 0.07812600000000003 0.141667
 0 0.554687 0.3958335 0.09375 0.145833
 ```
--The first row is 0, which is the row # (starting at 0) that the object's name is found on in your ".name" file that was made above.
-Since I'm only doing one object here (Human head), this is always 0 as there's only one object in my head.names file.
+-The first column is 0, which is the row # (starting at 0) that the object's name is found on in your ".name" file that was made above.  **If you're only training to detect ONE object, this will be 0 in every text file in every row, as there will only be one object in the head.names file.**
 -the second column is the middle X point of the object's bounding box, found by adding XMin and XMax and dividing their sum by 2
 -The third column is the middle Y point of the object's bounding box, found by adding YMin and YMax and dividing their sum by 2
 -The fourth column is the width, found by subtracting XMin from XMax
 -The fifth column is the height, found by subtracting YMin from YMAx

 The script should take care of all of this for you, as long as the directories are set up correctly.
 I'm just explaining it here for refference.
+Feel free to look at the script and see how pandas is used, and what basic arithmetic is used to proccess the data; it's quite simple.

 **IMPORTANT TO NOTE: *MANY* other tutorials on training Yolov3 on your own datasets include x and y pixel values that have to be converted to 0-1 relative values.
 So if you had a photo width of 1280, the "absolute x" value for the mid point would be 640, and the "realtive x" for the mid point would be .5 .
 Open Images already uses values between 0 and 1 in their annotations, 0 being the lowest possible value in the whole photo for x or y, and 1 being the highest possible value.
 These are called "relative" x and y, as they represent the grid locations of things in the photo by values of 0-1 along the x and y axies relative to a percetage of the max x or y, rather than pixel value coordinates.
 This is due to the fact that the photos in this huge dataset are of many different sizes.
 Anyway, if you come accross tutorials claiming that you need to calculate the "relative" values, like what 714/1280 is for the mid points, DON'T DO THAT HERE!!
 The data is already in the correct format!

 ## Create the single txt for your '.data' file, containing all the images paths:

 -In process.py, change line 5 to the directory where the .jpg files for the training dataset for the object are.
 For me, this looked like:
 ```
 current_dir = '/home/sbubby/Desktop/OIDv4_ToolKit/train/Human head'